lydiadanas/Data-310/TuesdayWeek3.md

 With this done, we could move onto the model itself.

 First, we chose the tf.keras.Sequential constructor for our model so we could stack our layers linearly.
+Next, we made our layers: two dense layers with 10 nodes and dense layer with 3 nodes.